youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 6: Jetpack Compose theming.md

 ![bb8ab0b2d8f9bca8.png](https://developer.android.com/codelabs/jetpack-compose-theming/img/bb8ab0b2d8f9bca8.png)

-Primary is your main brand color and secondary is used to provide accents.
+Primary is your com.example.sky.main brand color and secondary is used to provide accents.
 You can supply darker/lighter variants for contrasting areas.
 Background and surface colors are used for containers holding components which notionally live on a "surface" in your application.
 Material also defines "on" colors—colors to use for content on top of one of the named colors e.g. text in a ‘surface' colored container should be colored ‘on surface'.
 Material components are configured to use these theme colors, for example by default a [Floating Action Button](https://material.io/components/buttons-floating-action-button) is colored `secondary`, [Cards](https://material.io/components/cards) default to `surface` etc.

 By defining named colors, it becomes possible to provide alternate color palettes such as both a light and a dark theme: